10 Brawny and Buff Vegan Men (Plus a Bonus!)

 If you’re a vegan or a vegetarian, it’s pretty much guaranteed that you’ll hear this question at least once in your life: “But where do you get your protein?!”
 Despite plenty of scientific evidence to the contrary, there is still a pervasive belief that humans must eat meat — and lots of it — to ingest adequate amounts of protein and build muscle.
+Many people don’t understand there are vegan meal replacement options for vegans that are trying to lose weight and gain muscle.

 Not only that, but there’s also a stigma, particularly for men, that being vegan is somehow less “manly” than following a carnivorous diet.
 In fact, a recent study found that people tend to describe meat as more “masculine” than vegetables.
 The study’s authors say that, “To the strong, traditional, macho, bicep-flexing, All-American male, red meat is a strong, traditional, macho, bicep-flexing, All-American food.
 Soy is not.
 To eat it, they would have to give up a food they saw as strong and powerful like themselves for a food they saw as weak and wimpy.”